Webscale One - How Migrations Work

-After MageMojo provisions a new server, an email is sent to the store owner requesting information needed for the migration task:
+After a new Webscale One environment is provisioned, an email is sent to the owner requesting information needed for the migration task:

 - Domain(s) to be migrated